newville/wxmplot/_sources/plotpanel.txt

   All of these values, and a few more settings controlling whether and how to display a plot legend can be configured interactively (see Plot Configuration).

+.. method:: update_line(trace, x, y[, side='left'])

+   update an existing trace.

+   :param trace: integer index for the trace (0 is the first trace)
+   :param x:     array of x values
+   :param y:     array of y values
+   :param side:  which y axis to use ('left' or 'right').

+   This function is particularly useful for data that is changing and you wish to update traces from a previous :meth:`plot` or :meth:`oplot` with the new (x, y) data without completely redrawing the entire plot.
+Using this method is substantially faster than replotting, and should be used for dynamic plots such as a StripChart.

+.. method:: scatterplot(x, y, **kws)

+   draws a 2d scatterplot.
+This is a collection of points that are not meant to imply a specific order that can be connected by a continuous line.
+A full list of arguments are listed in :ref:`Table of Plot Arguments <plotopt_table>`.

 .. method:: clear()